rahmonov/rahmonov.github.io/content/what-is-wsgi-anyway.md

 languages to understand what it is saying and behaving accordingly.

 What this means is that, in the past you had to adapt your software to fit the requirements of a web server.
 Moreover, you had to write different kinds of wrappers in order to make it suitable across different web servers.
-What developers wants to deal with such things instead of writing code?
+What developer wants to deal with such things instead of writing code?

 ### WSGI to the rescue
 Here is where the WSGI comes in!
 Understand it as a SET OF RULES for a web server and a web application.
 The rules for a web server look like this: